-Student Advice Line: If located in Australia, students can call 1300 932 483 to reach a 24 hour USQ Student Advice line for all university enquiries, health, wellbeing or general living supports.
-This is a free call from landlines anywhere in Australia.
+USQ Student Advice Line: Students can call 1300 932 483 and reach a dedicated 24 hour advice line for all university enquiries, health, wellbeing or general living supports.
+This is a free call from landlines in Australia.
 Standard rates apply from mobile phones.
-Students calling from overseas can call +61 2 8905 0392.
-Billing is dependent on your international service provider.
+Students calling from overseas can call +61 2 8905 0392 where billing is dependent on your international service provider.

 Employees may access Employee Assistance Program (EAP) for free confidential and professional advice, counselling and referral services.
 Please contact the Workforce Support and Partnering team for further information.

 1800RESPECT (1800 737 732) is the National Sexual Assault Domestic Family Violence Counselling Service.
 It is a confidential online and telephone counselling, information and referral service available 24 hours a day, 7 days a week.